Iragael38/simple-cv/README.md

 * Look at the other style files in `assets\css\` for ideas however note that `style-kz.css` has been changed from the original.
 New classes: skills-section, skill-title, item in skills-section.  project-title changed to be bold.

 You can find more themes at [**Jekyll Themes**](http://jekyll-themes.com)

+## Reuse statement

+Reuse and adapt as you wish.
+No attribution needed or expected.